-Praise the deer gods, it won’t be long now until you put the stress and uncertainty of the pandemic behind and head out for some much-needed rejuvenation time in a treestand.
+Praise the deer gods, it won’t be long now until opening day of hunting season.
 But don’t wait until the last minute to get ready.
-To tie your tag to a big whitetail, the advance work you do right now is as important, maybe more so, than the hunt tactics you’ll employ in a couple of months.
+To tie your tag to a big whitetail, the advance work you do right now is as important, maybe even more important, than the hunt tactics you’ll employ in a couple of months.
 Here’s your plan for scouting deer in summer.

 1. Chart a Course